Uphill Parking

 Parking (A) downhill, (B) uphill on roads with a curb

-If you are on a road where there is no curb or the curb isn’t high enough to stop your vehicle if it starts to roll, you need to think through how you position your wheels.
-The wheels must be turned so your vehicle will roll away from traffic (i.e. roll “off the road”) in case of brake failure.
+If there is no curb or the curb isn’t high enough to stop your vehicle if it starts to roll, the wheels must be turned to the right so your vehicle will roll away from traffic (i.e. roll “off the road”) in case of brake failure.
+This applies to both uphill and downhill parking.

 Parking on a Hill Without a Curb